oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 | `uses_valid<bool>`                      | `true`                                 | boolean
 | `first_symbol_in_high_order_bits<bool>` | `true`                                 | boolean
 | `protocol`                              | `protocol_avalon_streaming_uses_ready` |`protocol_avalon_streaming` / `protocol_avalon_streaming_uses_ready`

-> *Note*: ** Omitting a single property from the properties class instructs the compiler to assume the default value for that property, so you can just define the properties you would like to change from the default.
-Omitting the properties template parameter entirely instructs the compiler to assume the default values for all properties.

 #### Example 1.